Q. Can Exl-Plan be used

-an elderly version of Excel.
-However, certain procedures and commands work
+and/or upgrading from an elderly version of Excel.
+However, certain procedures

 for Newcomers and FAQs